Time for a big decision:

 Income: What you earn annually before tax plays an important role in what you will get.
 The more you earn the better the overall amount you would have as a mortgage.
-And that’s why a couple each earning a salary would have a better chance of getting a bigger sum of mortgage than a single person.
+And that’s why a couple each earning a salary would have a better chance of getting a bigger sum of a mortgage than a single person.

 Your expenses: This is what the lenders call an affordability test.
 Again the reason for taking into account your expenses is to make sure that you would have money left after paying your bills every month.
 A salary of £2000 a month will not be very promising if your total expenses are more than it.

 Your job: Questions like what you do and how many hours you do it, how long you have been doing it, and whether your contract is temporary, or permanent, all play a vital role in how your application will be assessed.
 It again all boils down to lenders playing safe.
-A pharmacist working 35 hours a week on a permanent contract will be safer to lend than to a builder who works 40 hours a week but on a zero hour contract.
+A pharmacist working 35 hours a week on a permanent contract will be safer to lend than to a builder who works 40 hours a week but on a zero-hour contract.

 Credit history: A good credit history does help a lot when applying for a mortgage.
 It is again a sign that a person has been reliable in paying back his debt.
 It also tells the lender about your past and present credit history, any loans and credit cards you have, and the addresses you have lived in the past.

 Preparation: Before you apply for the real deal, go to some lenders for an informal chat.
-Phone around, ask your friends and family which lender they went to and what was their experience with them.
+Phone around, ask your friends and family which lender they went to, and what was their experience with them.
 Once you have some feedback, talk to a lender face to face or over the phone.
 Make sure you tell them at this stage that you don’t want them to do anything that might leave footprints on your credit history.
 Give them the figure (download the sheet) of your income and expenses, and your job details.
-They might be able to give a rough figure what they can offer you.
+They might be able to give a rough figure of what they can offer you.

 An appointment with the lender to formally apply for a mortgage can nowadays take up to 3 hours as you would need to provide details about a lot of things!; including your income and spending.
-Moreover what you say may need to be substantiated by a proof therefore it is a good idea to have the information at hand.
-Going prepared will not only save time, but also make the whole process easy.
+Moreover what you say may need to be substantiated by proof therefore it is a good idea to have the information at hand.
+Going prepared will not only save time but also make the whole process easy.

 What happens next?
 Despite what you may have been quoted in the preliminary Agreement in principle letter aka mortgage promise; there is no guarantee of a mortgage unless your application has come approved from the lender’s underwriter complete with a valuation report.
 If the case is straightforward a decision with a mortgage should arrive in a week to two.
 However different lenders have different time frames.

 After you get the mortgage offer: The offer is usually valid for 90 days to 180 days depending upon the type of mortgage.
-However note that an offer can be withdrawn or may not be available for the property if, your personal circumstances change that might affect your ability to pay the mortgage, or the house you are thinking of buying does not pass the valuation mark (the bank thinks that there will be risk as the condition of the property has some major issue that might effect it value.
+However note that an offer can be withdrawn or may not be available for the property if, your personal circumstances change that might affect your ability to pay the mortgage, or the house you are thinking of buying does not pass the valuation mark (the bank thinks that there will be a risk as the condition of the property has some major issue that might affect its value.